Glanbia: Nutritional foods

-After establishing a nutritionals business in January 2003, Glanbia acquired the German-based Kortus Food Ingredients Services (KFIS) in 2004.
-KFIS specialises in the production, research and development of micronutrient premixes.
+After establishing a nutritional business in January 2003, Glanbia acquired the German-based Kortus Food Ingredients Services (KFIS) in 2004.
+KFIS specialises in the production, research, and development of micronutrient premixes.
 The purchase increased Glanbia's product range and brought further access to markets in Germany and Central Europe.
 On 6 September 2006, Glanbia announced the acquisition of the California-based micronutrient premix business, Seltzer Companies Inc. The acquisition of Seltzer was a logical addition to the previously acquired KFIS.
 Both businesses have since changed their names to Glanbia Nutritionals.
 In 2007, Glanbia further expanded their micronutrient premix business with the completion of a new premix plant in Suzhou, China.

-As part of its international expansion, Glanbia acquired the Canadian nutritionals business Pizzey's Milling in August 2007.
+As part of its international expansion, Glanbia acquired the Canadian nutritional business Pizzey's Milling in August 2007.
 Pizzey's, which mills flaxseed, created a way into the North American omega-3 market.

-Glanbia again expanded its presence in the North American market in 2008 through its acquisition of the Illinois-based sports supplement firm Optimum Nutrition.
-Optimum has a strong presence in the US market for whey-based premium sports supplements.
+Glanbia again expanded its presence in the North American market in 2008 through its acquisition of the Illinois-based sports supplement firm Optimum Nutrition (ON).
+ON has a strong presence in the US market for whey-based sports supplements.
 In January 2011, Glanbia announced the acquisition of Bio-Engineered Supplements and Nutrition (BSN), extending their sports nutrition portfolio.
 BSN is a developer and distributor of nutritional products designed for health, training, physique development and performance.
+In February 2025, McLaren Racing announced ON as the team's official sports nutrition partner.

-Proposal to sell Irish dairy division to farmers' co-op
+Proposed Irish dairy division sale to farmers

-In April 2010 Glanbia plc announced plans to sell its Irish dairy and agri-business division to the Glanbia Co-Operative Society.
+In April 2010, Glanbia plc announced plans to sell its Irish dairy and agri-business division to the Glanbia Co-Operative Society.
 The farmer-led co-op owns 54.6% of the company.
 The Irish dairy and agri-business includes brands such as Kilmeaden, Avonmore and Yoplait.
-The deal was aimed at freeing up Glanbia plc to pursue its global cheese and nutritional ambitions, but it failed to achieve the necessary three-quarters approval from the co-op's members on May 10, falling just short at 73%.
+The deal was aimed at freeing up Glanbia plc to pursue its global cheese and nutritional ambitions, but it failed to achieve the necessary three-quarters approval from the co-op's members on 10 May, falling just short at 73%.

-On 25 November 2012 Glanbia disposed of 60% of its Irish dairy processing business to Glanbia Co-Operative Society Limited (the "Society").
+On 25 November 2012, Glanbia disposed of 60% of its Irish dairy processing business to Glanbia Co-Operative Society Limited (the "Society").
 As a result, the Irish dairy processing business, now called Glanbia Ingredients Ireland Limited ("GIIL")became an associate of Glanbia plc.

 Growth

-January 2014 - Glanbia acquires Danish sports nutrition company Nutramino for up to €20 million.
+2014 – Glanbia acquires Danish sports nutrition company Nutramino for up to €20 million.